braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/unity/sdk_integration/android.md

 ---

-# SDK Android Integration
+# SDK android integration

 Follow the below instructions to get Braze running in your Unity application.
 If you are transitioning from a manual integration, please read the instructions on [Transitioning From a Manual to an Automated Integration][5].

-## Step 1: Choose your Braze Unity Package
+## Step 1: choose your braze unity package

 The Braze [`.unitypackage`][41] bundles native bindings for the Android and iOS platforms, along with a C# interface.